shauryaindia/QSupply/README.md

 ## Status

-🚧 Early-stage open-source project.
+🚧 Early-stage.
 Initial architecture and documentation are under active development.

 ---